 Estimating fair value for granted stock options and warrants requires determining the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
-This estimate also requires determining the most appropriate inputs to the valuation model, including the expected life of the option or warrant, volatility, dividend yield, and rate of forfeitures and making assumptions about them.
+This estimate also requires determining the most appropriate inputs to the valuation model, including the expected life of the option or warrant, volatility, dividend yield, risk-free discount rate, and rate of forfeitures and making assumptions about them.